1960 Heathkit DX-60 transmitter HR-10 receiver and HG-10 VFO

 The HG-10, HR-10B, and DX60 were in excellent physical condition with only a few problems with the DX60 transmitter and HG-10 VFO.
 The DX60 had low output which was found to be caused by an open R18 100 ohm 7 watt resistor.
 The PLATE meter circuit had out of tolerance resistors and the neutralizing wire was out of adjustment.
-Replaced the resistors, set the Neutralizing wire in the correct position, and the DX60 now performs as it should.
+Replaced the resistors, set the Neutralizing wire in the correct position, and the DX60 now performs as it should producing 60 watts output into a 50 ohm dummy load.
 I have a new double capacitor can from hayseedhamfest.com to replace the original can capacitor.

-The home made 100Khz calibrator PC board shown in the above pictures, mounts on the chassis using 4 dual female 3/8″ HEX metal stand offs.
+The home made 100Khz calibrator PC board.
+I designed the calibrator PC board using Express PCB CAD software and Express PCB made the PC board.
+All the calibrator parts, including the metal HEX stand offs and mounting screws, washers, and nuts, were found and purchased on eBay.
+The calibrator PC board is mounted on the top rear of the chassis using 3/8″ dual female HEX Metal stand offs.
+The circuit is an exact duplicate of the original HRA-10-1 plug in calibrator except it’s not a plug in.
 The stand offs provide the chassis ground for the 3 connections B+, Filament, Output.
-The stand offs are held in place with #6x32x1/4″ Phillips Head machine screws.
-The 3 wires are connected below the PC board then fed down through the HRA-10-1 octal tube socket guide post hole.
-The wires are then connected below the chassis and the front panel switch controls the calibrator in the same manner as the HRA-10-1 plug in calibrator.
+The stand offs are held in place by #6x32x1/4″ Phillips Head machine screws and #6 internal star washers.
+The 3 wires are connected below the PC board then fed through the HRA-10-1 octal socket guide post hole.
+The wires are then connected below the chassis allowing the front panel switch to control the calibrator in the same manner as the HRA-10-1 plug in calibrator.
 I have since found and purchased a second HR-10B receiver in fair to good condition.
-I plan on performing a full restoration to the second HR-10B receiver so as to bring it back to “like new” condition.
+I then performed a full restoration of the second HR-10B which you can see by clicking the HR-10B full restoration page link above.

 I modified the DX60’s Function TUNE/AM/CW position wiring by installing a DPDT 6VDC relay.
 The function switch tab’s 4 and 5 wires were connected to a set of N.O.
 (Normally Open) relay terminals.
-The relay coil source DC voltage was taken from rectified 6VAC filament voltage then applied through the Function switch tabs 4 and 5.
-Now the Function switch no longer switches 260VAC but rather 68VDC at 180ma.
+The relay coil voltage was obtained by rectifying the 6VAC filament voltage and filtering through a PI capacitor input filter.
+The filtered 6VDC is then applied through the Function switch tabs 4 and 5.
+Now the Function switch no longer switches 260VAC but rather +6VDC at 180ma.
 The relay was found and purchased on eBay.
-The relay mounts below the DX60 chassis using a single #6x32x1/2″ machine screw through a new rubber grommet to dampen the relay switching noise just a tad bit.
+The relay mounts below the DX60 chassis using a single #6x32x1/2″ machine screw through a rubber grommet to dampen the relay switching noise just a tad bit.